 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 Ephesians 2:10

-It is encouraging that our Prime Minister has called for a National Conversation to chart the future of our tiny nation, Singapore.
-Indeed, we stand at a very critical time of history.
-The winds of change are blowing and our choices will determine whether Singapore becomes a cancerous red dot that is doomed for destruction or a bright shining red dot which is a beacon of light in a dark world of greed, lust and pride.
+Singapore will be celebrating her 50th birthday in 2015.
+The winds of change are blowing and the choices we make will determine whether Singapore becomes a cancerous red dot that is doomed for destruction or a bright shining red dot that is a beacon of light in a dark world of greed, lust and pride.

-But what is critically needed in Singapore is not a National Conversation but a nation that is in conversation with our Creator.
-Towards this end, Christians have the awesome responsibility to become citizens of prayer.
-For our calling is to be faithful witnesses of the truth that we are the children of God.
+Christians in Singapore have the awesome responsibility to become citizens of prayer.
+Our calling is to be faithful witnesses of the truth that we are the children of God.
 Not only are we fearfully and wonderfully made but we are God’s masterpieces, new creations in Jesus Christ, created for good works.
 We are called to be ambassadors of God's Kingdom.
 We are the imperfect instruments of God's perfect will through the power of the Holy Spirit so that peace will come on earth.

-We need a spiritual revival so that we will not seek to become G.O.A.T. – the Greatest Of All Time, but we will become people who are S.H.E.E.P. – Seeing Heaven Everyday in Every Person.
+We need a spiritual revival so that we will not be individuals seeking to become G.O.A.T. – the Greatest Of All Time, but we will become people who are S.H.E.E.P. – Seeing Heaven Everyday in Every Person.
 When we die, what will count is the love we have sown in the hearts of others rather than the achievements we have attained.
-Recently I attended the funeral wake of a 96 year old lady and was touched by the testimonies of her grandchildren and great grandchildren of the love she had given them.
+Two years ago, I attended the funeral wake of a 96 year old lady and was touched by the testimonies of her grandchildren and great grandchildren of the love she had given them.
 It was a love that flowed from her faith in Jesus Christ.
-She left them with a wonderful testimony of God’s providential care for her and the family.
+She left them with a wonderful legacy of God’s providential care for her and the family.

 Og Mandino, who has been described as a most widely read and inspirational and self help author in the world, made the following observation in one of his books: